yc-lin-geo/Georgia_GIA/README.md

 Web App: https://yc-lin-geo-georgia-gia-main-debyup.streamlit.app/

-Note the web based app might be broken due to large calculation amount, the more stable choice is istalling GEORGIA on local environment.
+Note the web based app might be broken due to large calculation amount, the more stable choice is installing GEORGIA on a local environment.

 ## File Descriptions
 * **GEORGIA_Tutorial.ipynb** - A notebook contains the tutorial to use GEORGIA to emulate RSL.
 It includes information about loading and preparing data for GEROGIA, visulising spatial temporal emulation error (Figures 2, 3 and S1, S4, S5 in the paper).
 Two illustrative examples of using GEORGIA to investigate palaeo sea-level problems are also provided.